Jo-JPEG/manifestation-magic/README.md

 #### View Manifestation

 Each manifestation has a unique URL slug allowing users to view their manifestation.
 They also have a choice of styles which vary the manifestation's aethetics.
-The view has information about when the manifestation was created, when it was last charged, it it can be charged now, if it is set to public or private and if it has been approved by an admin.
+The view has information about when the manifestation was created, when it was last charged, if it can be charged now, if it is set to public or private, and if it has been approved by an admin.
 ![view manifestation screenshot](static/manifest/images/screenshot-view.png)

 #### Charge Manifestation